 - 1. Challenging or showing lack of respect to National Japan Bowl officials, staff, or volunteers by a student, teacher, or chaperone - 2.
 Inappropriate dress - 3.
-Use of offensive language - 4.
-Substantial violation of the rules of the Marriott Hotel & Conference Center or the University of Maryland - 5.
+Use of offensive language (verbal or otherwise) - 4.
+Substantial violation of the rules of the venue or the hotel - 5.
 Misrepresentations and/or other irregularities on an application form which become apparent at the time of registration or during the competition. - 6.
 Cheating or dishonesty - 7.
-Violation of the National Japan Bowl rules about photographic equipment and electronic devices, including watches, that are capable of recording, photographing, or transmitting. - 8.
-Making the questions or answers known to others via any kind of communications network, including email and social media.
+Violation of the National Japan Bowl rules about photographic equipment and electronic devices, including watches, that are capable of recording, photographing, or transmitting - 8.
+Making the questions or answers known to others via any kind of communications network, including email and social media